 Effective July 1, 2022, Louisiana Medicaid implemented a new State Directed Payment Program ("SDPP") model for in-state hospitals licensed and enrolled in Medicaid.
 The program utilizes a uniform percentage increase directed fee schedule in accordance with 42 CFR Section 438.6(c)(1)(iii)(c).
-Qualifying hospitals receive interim lump-sum quarterly directed payments from Managed Care Organizations (MCO), as directed by Louisiana Department of Health ("LDH").
+Qualifying hospitals receive interim lump-sum quarterly directed payments from Managed Care Organizations ("MCO"), as directed by Louisiana Department of Health ("LDH").
 Within 12 months after the end of the MCO contract rating period, LDH will conduct a reconciliation process based on actual utilization during the MCO contract rating period and the MCOs will make payment adjustments, as directed by LDH.

-The Hospital recognized total revenue under SDPP of approximately \$2,200,000 in 2023.
-The revenue is included as a component of other operating revenue in the accompanying Statements of Revenue, Expenses and Changes in Net Position.
+The Hospital recognized total revenue under SDPP of approximately \$2,160,000 and \$2,200,000 during the years ended September 30, 2024 and 2023, respectively.
+The revenue is included as a component of other operating revenue in the accompanying statements of revenue, expenses and changes in net position.
 Future reconciliation differences will be reported prospectively.

 In response to SDPP, the Hospital entered into a cooperative endeavor agreement with the Rural Hospital Coalition ("RHC").
 In collaboration with other rural hospitals, the RHC sought to offer a grant program that would ensure adequate funding for all rural hospitals across the state.
 The term of this agreement begins July 1, 2022 and ends on June 30, 2023.
 Thereafter, this agreement will automatically renew for successive one-year terms until terminated.
+As of September 30, 2024, this agreement has not been terminated.